 The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 How you make things matters.
 A few years ago, I did a Stanford D-School Design Workshop with our friends at MySociety.
 Having a template for innovation was exciting - but at that stage of my career innovation was still a fun idea - rather than what I did (which was ‘advancing rights’).
 My failure in creativity at that point is one I have seen across the development sector.
-Design and innovation are in fact much the job of social change - if they weren’t, the world would be a more just and inclusive one.
+Design and innovation are in fact much of the job of social change - if they weren’t, the world would be a more just and inclusive one.

 We understand citizens broadly.
 We use the term citizen, as a nod to our civic technology origins.
 However, a more accurate definition would be rights-bearing persons in South Africa.
 We do not, for example, exclude from either our theory of change, or activities, immigrant residents in the country.